Islamization in Bangladesh: Background

 The partition of India was based on religion.
 Pakistan was founded on the basis of securing a sovereign homeland for the Muslims of the subcontinent to live in self-determination.
-It lead to the creation of Muslim majority Pakistan and Hindu majority India.
+It led to the creation of Muslim majority Pakistan and Hindu majority India.
 East Bengal (today Bangladesh) became a province of Pakistan.

 After the creation of Pakistan in 1947 during Bengali language movement, many advocated to Muhammad Ali Jinnah making Arabic the state language of Pakistan as a Muslim nationalist country, which was later supported and reiterated by many, but the proposal ultimately did not gain popular support and popularity.
 These proposals to make Arabic the state language failed to gain substantial support in any part of Pakistan.
 However, as this demand is linked to the question of the development of Islamic culture, it indirectly reinforced the demand for the introduction of Arabic script in the state language Urdu and Bengali (Dobhashi) in some quarters.

 The first formal step taken to transform Pakistan into an ideological Islamic state was in March 1949 when the country's first Prime Minister, Liaquat Ali Khan, introduced the Objectives Resolution in the Constituent Assembly.
 The Objectives Resolution declared that sovereignty over the entire universe belongs to God Almighty.
 The president of the Muslim League, Chaudhry Khaliquzzaman, announced that Pakistan would bring together all Muslim countries into Islamistan - a pan-Islamic entity.
-Khaliquzzaman believed that Pakistan was only a Muslim state and was not yet an Islamic state, but that it could certainly become an Islamic state after bringing all believers of Islam into a single political unit.
 Keith Callard, one of the earliest scholars on Pakistani politics, observed that Pakistanis believed in the essential unity of purpose and outlook in the Muslim world:Pakistan was founded to advance the cause of Muslims.
 Other Muslims might have been expected to be sympathetic, even enthusiastic.
 But this assumed that other Muslim states would take the same view of the relation between religion and nationality.